aguilerajul/CastleMiniGames2D/README.md

 You have 30 seconds to collect coins and in the end you will see all the trophies obtain in every mini game.

+I Excluded some assets because cannot be use for free and has copyright, i'll attach some images to show how looks the game.

 ## Things implemented here:
 1. Game Manager.
 2. Game Menu.